arcs-njit-edu/Docs/docs/Running_jobs/batch-jobs.md

 Unlike your personal laptop where you run commands interactively, HPC jobs are queued and run asynchronously using a job script — a text file that tells Slurm:

-- What resources you need?
+- What resources do you need?
 - What is your PI account?
-- What program or command to run?
+- What programs or commands are needed to run job?
 - How long your job may take?

 ### Example of batch job slurm script